-Sources

-The Craftsman's Handbook - Cennino Cennini trans.
+Sources The Craftsman's Handbook - Cennino Cennini trans.
 Daniel Thompson - Dover Pub.1960 Vasari, Lives of the Artists, vol. 1: "Life of Leonardo Da Vinci" - various editions Renaissance Art Reconsidered - An Anthology of Primary Sources - ed.
-Carol Richardson, Kim Woods & Michael Franklin - Blackwell Publishing 2007

-Additional information

-Venue

-Details of how to find Madingley Hall can be found on our website: http://www.ice.cam.ac.uk/who-we-are/how-to-find-the-institute

-Refreshments

-Tea and coffee and lunch will be provided.
-If you have any specific dietary requirements or allergies and have not already advised us, please inform our Admissions Team on ice.admissions@ice.cam.ac.uk or +44 (0)1223 746262.
+Carol Richardson, Kim Woods & Michael Franklin - Blackwell Publishing 2007 Additional information What you will need The course is open to anyone, however it is taught via a virtual classroom.
+You will be able to see, hear and interact with your classmates and the tutor.
+In order to participate you will need to have a laptop, computer, tablet or other device equipped with a camera (webcam), speakers and a microphone.
+Full instructions and support on the use of the software will be given on request.
+Venue This course takes place online using the teleconferencing software ZOOM.
+If you have any queries about the software or accessing the course, please email the Lifelong Learning team: shortcourses@ice.cam.ac.uk.
 Note Students of the Institute of Continuing Education are entitled to 20% discount on books published by Cambridge University Press (CUP) which are purchased at the Press bookshop, 1 Trinity Street, Cambridge (Mon-Sat 9am - 5:30pm, Sun 11am - 5pm).
 A letter or email confirming acceptance on to a current Institute course should be taken as evidence of enrolment.

-Information correct as of: 17 January 2020
+Information correct as of: 07 July 2020